 The layout of the SERP differs depending on search queries/keywords used.

 For real estate, however, Google Maps results are almost always at the top of the SERPs.
-Setting up your Google Business Profile won’t guarantee that you will show up at the top of the results, but not having a profile will guarantee you won’t.
+Setting up your Google My Business profile won’t guarantee that you will show up at the top of the results, but not having a profile will guarantee you won’t.

 This local tactic, combined with other SEO strategies, can put your real estate company’s name above the likes of Zillow and Realtor.
 When it comes to that 19% that contact an agent first, you want them to see your contact details right away.